wishabi/jqr-helpers/Readme.md

 you would do this in your Rails controller by rendering a partial, or a view with `:layout => false`.
 Conversely, when using `delete`, the JS expects a simple text response of `success` since there it is simply deleting a row.

+If you want to alert a message and *also* accomplish the default functionality (such as updating HTML or closing a dialog box), simply use the `alert_message` option in your Ajax link/button/form.

 ## Monitoring Fields ##